 - pinch of salt

 - 1/2 C gluten free one to one baking flour (xanthan gum containing), I strongly recommend using Bob’s Red Mill GF flour

 - Line a plate with paper towels then mix cinnamon and 1/2 C of sugar together in a shallow dish.
 Set both of these items aside for now.

-- In a pot (preferably a large diameter and deep enough to attach a candy thermometer to the side), add 1 1/2 inches of coconut oil or other fat of choice.
+- In a pot (preferably a large diameter and deep enough to attach a candy thermometer to the side), add 1 1/2 inches of the shortening.
 Alternatively, you can use a deep fryer and add fat according to the manufacturer’s specifications.
-Heat the pot of oil over medium-high heat until it reaches 360ºF.
+Heat the pot of shortening over medium-high heat until it reaches 360ºF.
 Use a candy thermometer and keep a close eye on the temperature.
 Too cool and the churros will absorb the oil and get soggy.
 Too hot and they will burn.

 - While the oil heats up, add water and dairy free butter to a saucepan over medium heat.
 Once the butter is melted, stir in 1/2 Tbsp sugar and a pinch of salt then bring to a boil.

 - Dump all the flour into the boiling mixture at once and stir until it forms a ball of dough.
 Remove from heat and let cool slightly, about 5 minutes or so.

 - Transfer dough to the bowl of a stand mixer with a paddle attachment.
 Beat in one egg and make sure everything is well incorporated before adding a second egg.
 Note that traditionally this mixture should be smooth but it’s near-impossible with the gluten free flour.
 As smooth as possible will work just fine.

 - Scoop the dough into a piping bag with a large closed star tip (I used a Wilton 2D tip).
 Make sure your paper towel lined plate and cinnamon sugar mixture are nearby.